-In contrast, the atomists, like Gassendi, argue that the places between objects are empty.
+In contrast to Descartes and Leibniz, atomists like Gassendi argue that the places between objects are empty.

 Objects are placed in a transcendent void.

 When we move, we change our place relative to the objects around us, and, they argue, we change our location in absolute space.